 - Students complete all sides of the cube except for the name and self-portrait sides.

-- Collect the cubes and mix up in a bag or box.
+- Collect the cubes, and mix them up in a bag or box.

 - Hand a cube out to each student making sure they don’t get their own cube.